 Many strategies including seeking alternative water sources, improved water delivery systems and various soil modification-based practices have been adopted in an attempt to maintain urban landscapes.

 Prior to a specific water solution being developed for a site, it is important that the performance requirements or outcomes of the landscape are identified and that the maintenance of the landscape is based on a planned approach rather than being the net result of (reaction to) a series of imposed decisions (e.g. water restrictions).
 The landscape outcomes of urban trees include both amenity and habitat values.

-The beneficial role of urban trees are described and referenced in a recent literature review prepared by Fam et al (2008) titled, Irrigation of Urban Green Spaces: A review of the Environmental, Social and Economic benefits.
+The beneficial role of urban trees is described and referenced in a recent literature review prepared by Fam et al (2008) titled, Irrigation of Urban Green Spaces: A Review of the Environmental, Social and Economic Benefits.
 In this CRC Irrigation Futures publication the benefits, environmental, social and economic, are outlined.
-Specific benefits of urban trees include reduced air temperature, through both by shading and evapotranspiration, reduced wind speed, improved air quality, reduced building energy consumption and modification of the hydrology through rainfall interception increased, infiltration and reduced surface runoff.
+Specific benefits of urban trees include reduced air temperature, through both shading and evapotranspiration, reduced wind speed, improved air quality, reduced building energy consumption and modification of the hydrology through rainfall interception increased, infiltration and reduced surface runoff.
 The social benefits of improved physical and mental health resulting from access to greenspace are also described in this publication.

 The limited or reduced access to urban water has highlighted the relatively low priority that urban trees have compared to other (more “productive”) users of urban water.
 Whilst all urban horticulture has suffered as a result of reduced water, trees are at particular risk when the water is turned off.